 In France, the Ministry of the Economy of Finance and Industry gave a one-year permit for the addition of LPS to the brine "destined for the production of smoked salmon" in April 1998.
-No information has been made public from that work that ANZFA is aware of.
+No information has been made public from that work of which FSANZ is aware.

-1.2.7 Public health benefits of LPS treatment
+5.7 Public health benefits of LPS treatment